 Career Highlights:

 Leading, growing, and maturing the Information Security, Cybersecurity, and R&C teams at Allegiant has been a great career topper for me.
-It's such an amazing organization for it's size, doing amazing things with technology, and impacting lives in a positive way every day getting people to/from vacation destinations and their loved ones.
+It's such an amazing organization for its size, doing amazing things with technology, and impacting lives in a positive way every day getting people to/from vacation destinations and their loved ones.

-Helping build, and mature the Infrastructure Security at Meta (formerly Facebook), this is an infrastructure comprised of more than 8 million servers, an average network egress measured in TB/s, and pumping out more than 28,000 GB/s of data across nearly 3 billion users.
+Helping build and mature the Infrastructure Security at Meta (formerly Facebook), this is an infrastructure comprised of more than 8 million servers, an average network egress measured in TB/s and pumping out more than 28,000 GB/s of data across nearly 3 billion users.

-Helping mature Paradigm's cybersecurity program, and guiding Paradigm's information security program through SOC2 compliance and the due diligence and security requirements around Paradigm's acquisition by Builder's Firstsource for $450M.
+Helping mature Paradigm's cybersecurity program, and guiding Paradigm's information security program through SOC2 compliance and the due diligence and security requirements around Paradigm's acquisition by Builder's FirstSource for $450M.

 Serving as a Global Director, Information Security for TransUnion, leading an Information Security program with multiple teams distributed across the 38 countries, and was responsible for the network ingress and egress security controls both on-premises and in the cloud for TransUnion.